 - 120 grams baby spinach leaves (or any salad greens you like, should be approximately 4 cups)

-- ¼ cup pecans (roasted)
+- ¼ cup walnuts (roasted)

 - ¼ cup cider vinegar